N0Soull/Discord-SelfBot/README.md

 # <img align="left" alt="Python" width="30px" style="padding:5px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-plain.svg" /> Python Self-bot

-`notice! this project is against Discord's ToS and it's only a proof of concept and I cannot recommend using it.
+`notice! this project This project violates Discord's ToS and it's only a proof of concept and I cannot recommend using it.
 Do so at your own risk.`

 ---